Google Maps Business Listing: 7 Steps to Claim & Optimize Your Profile

 4. Avoid keyword stuffing, which can trigger penalties

 Remember, your description should read naturally while strategically incorporating the terms your customers use when searching.
-According to optimizing Google Maps profiles experts, businesses that thoughtfully incorporate relevant keywords can see up to 30% improvement in local search visibility.
+Businesses that thoughtfully incorporate relevant keywords can see up to 30% improvement in local search visibility.

 How to Add Photos to Your Profile